 For these 20 properties, the Applicants propose to review the location and extent of soil disturbance since 2008 relative to the previously remediated areas of the property, and based on the results of that review, the Applicants would identify the properties warranting resampling and analysis of soil.
 At a minimum, the Applicants will identify for resampling and analysis those properties where review indicates that previously remediated areas were disturbed (or likely disturbed) to depths of more than 12 inches below the ground surface (bgs), that the disturbance penetrated the fabric marker, and/or that soil from below the fabric marker may have been brought to the surface.
-Properties where resampling is needed to confirm soil-lead concentrations, soil samples would be collected during Phase 1, provided access agreements are obtained from the properties where the soil cover appears to be undisturbed (including the Town Park and adjacent roadway surface) will be sampled and analyzed for lead concentrations.
+Properties for which no documentation of the disturbance is available will also be resampled.
+For the properties where resampling is needed to confirm soil-lead concentrations, soil samples would be collected during Phase 1, provided access agreements are obtained from the property owners.
+In addition, for quality control purposes, cover soil at five previously remediated properties where the soil cover appears to be undisturbed (including the Town Park and adjacent roadway surface) will be sampled and analyzed for lead concentrations.
 The resampling results for both disturbed and undisturbed properties would be relied on to decide whether additional soil remediation needs to be performed to improve or replace the soil cover to achieve 12 inches of clean cover over the remediated area.